A direct algebraic proof for the non-positivity of Liouvillian spectral values and controlling the dissipative gap of systems with normal Lindblad operators: Introduction

-A second fundamental property of Liouvillians for finite-dimensional Hilbert spaces is the non-positivity of the eigenvalues as illustrated in Fig.~\ref{fig:spectrum}: \begin{proposition}[Non-positivity of Liouvillian eigenvalues] For a Markovian system with a finite-dimensional Hilbert space and Liouvillian $\L$, the real parts of all $\L$-eigenvalues $\lambda_n$ are non-positive,
+For finite-dimensional Hilbert spaces $\H$, as illustrated in Fig.~\ref{fig:spectrum}, we have: \begin{proposition}[Non-positivity of Liouvillian eigenvalues for finite $\dim\H$] For a Markovian system with a finite-dimensional Hilbert space and Liouvillian $\L$, the real parts of all $\L$-eigenvalues $\lambda_n$ are non-positive,